-Send query results to Experian¶
+Send query results to Experian

 Experian offers credit reporting services and scores to businesses and consumers to help protect them from fraud and identity theft.

-This topic describes the steps that are required to send CSV files to Experian from Amperity.
+The steps that are required to send CSV files to Experian from Amperity.

 Caution